 Conversations with the University’s “confidential resources” are kept strictly confidential and, except in rare circumstances, will not be shared without explicit permission, as explained below:

-The Victim Advocate, directors of the WRC and LGBT Resource Center, and the Ombudsman will not convey any personally identifiable information to the University Title IX Coordinator or any other University officials; however, they will share with the University’s Title IX Coordinator de-identified statistical or other information regarding prohibited conduct under Policy 6.4.
+Cornell Victim Advocates, directors of the WRC and LGBT Resource Center, and the Ombudsman will not convey any personally identifiable information to the University Title IX Coordinator or any other University officials; however, they will share with the University’s Title IX Coordinator de-identified statistical or other information regarding prohibited conduct under Policy 6.4.

 The Advocacy Center is independent of Cornell and has no duty to consult with the University.